Thinkright20/IP-Finder/README.md

 3. Leave a Star (optional but would be nice)
 4. Go into Replit and click the '+' button
 5. Select "node.js" as the language and name it what you want
-7. Click "Create" and Wait for everything to load properly
+7. Click "Create" and wait for everything to load
-8. Paste the code in the index.js in the repl
+8. Paste the code from the index.js in this repo to the repl index.js
 9. Click the "Run" button at the top in the center

 ✅ **That's it!** You should have your IP Finder up and running!